 Anyway, it’s more fun to try to find your own spots.
 Consulting maps and satellite images, and looking for remote roads that traverse wild forest, can yield unique off-trail experiences.
 Lightly used hiking trails are also a great place to start, not only because mushrooms are easier to find but also because of the calm, natural solitude such excursions afford.

-It’s best to go on a mushroom hunt without expecting to find dinner.
+It’s best to go mushroom hunting without expecting to find dinner.
 People who go out hoping to encounter edible mushrooms on their first try may be disappointed.
 If you’re looking at the right time, you’ll almost certainly find fungi, but there’s a good chance you won’t be able to identify them — or, if they can be identified, they often aren’t edible.

 Mushroom hunters are content to be in the forest, encountering its smells, sights, and sounds.
 By engaging in the hunt, your relationship to the forest changes.
 Looking at the ground, you’re more likely to find massive slugs and all variety of crawling invertebrates.
 Looking up, the forest entirely surrounds you.